 Furthermore, rising sea levels will inundate some of the most significant cities in the world, such as New York City, Shanghai, and Amsterdam.
 Venice will be in hot water.

 Nearly 100 million people live within 1 meter (approximately 3 feet) from average sea level and thus will potentially lose their homes.

 Malaria alone could spread to millions of people shortly and will have devastating consequences.

 As aforementioned, climate change will increase the frequency and intensity of dust storms, which will also spread disease.

 The spread of disease and food poisoning is among the least known effects of climate change.

-The effects of climate change are extremely important in today's society and will have a large impact on human life across the world.
+The effects of climate change are significant in today's society and will have a tremendous impact on human life across the world.

-In the future, wars over natural resources could result in millions or even billions of casualties.
+natural resources could result in millions or even billions of

-Indisputably, climate change is mankind's greatest challenge and we cannot afford to ignore it any longer.
+Indisputably, climate change is humanity's most significant challenge, and we cannot afford to ignore it any longer.

 Please, do your part to help stop climate change.